ic-Solutions/ics/_posts/2024-04-26-organic-seo-cookbook.md

 * Claim and optimize your Google My Business listing:
     This is essential for appearing in local map searches and search results for relevant local terms.
-* Optimize your website with local keywords:
+* Optimise your website with local keywords:
     Include your city, town, or region in key page elements like title tags, meta descriptions, and content.
 * Build local citations:
     Get your business listed in local directories and online databases.